Asmat people: Language and ethnic sub-groups

 Linguistic classification of the native language(s) of the Asmat people is somewhat problematic, but is generally characterized as being a group of closely related languages or dialects (most mutually intelligible to some degree), known as the Asmat family, which is a sub-family of the Trans–New Guinea language phylum.
 However, some ethnic groups who speak languages in the Asmat language family, such as the Kamoro and Sempan peoples who live adjacent to the Asmat, are ethnically distinct from Asmat.

 Asmat may be thought of as an umbrella term for twelve different ethnic sub-groups with shared linguistic and cultural affinities and sense of shared identity.
 These twelve Asmat groups include Joirat, Emari Ducur, Bismam, Becembub, Simai, Kenekap, Unir Siran, Unir Epmak, Safan, Aramatak, Bras, and Yupmakcain.
 Further complicating the issue, these groups speak approximately five dialects (Casuarina Coast Asmat, Yaosakor Asmat, Central Asmat, North Asmat, Citak).
 However, at some important level these groups share a sense of identity and would likely refer to themselves as "Asmat".

 History

 The Asmat's first encounter with European people was with the Dutch, in 1623.
 However, until the 1950s, their remote and harsh location almost entirely isolated the Asmat from other ethnic groups.
 It was not until the mid-20th century that they came into regular contact with outsiders.
-The Asmat were documented headhunters and cannibals, and as a consequence were left largely undisturbed until the mid-20th century.
+The Asmat were documented headhunters and cannibals, and as a consequence were left largely undisturbed until then.